 Since 1971, EAC has advocated to conserve, restore, and protect the Tomales Bay watershed.

 - EAC led the charge to secure international recognition for Tomales Bay.
 The US Department of the Interior and the International Secretariat of the Convention on Wetlands (commonly known as the Ramsar Convention after the Iranian city in which it was signed) have accepted EAC’s nomination of Tomales Bay as a Wetland of International Importance.
-There are only 18 other Ramsar sites in the United States, and only one other in California, Bolinas Lagoon.
+As of 2016, there are 38 Ramsar sites in the United States, five in California, and two in Marin County (Tomales Bay and Bolinas Lagoon).
 To qualify, Tomales Bay had to meet rigorous standards.
 Among its notable characteristics: it supports more than 50 species of waterbirds, numbering more than 20,000 individuals; it is visited by more than 1% of the world’s populations of black brant, dunlin, and western sandpiper and is home to 10% of California’s coho salmon; it is a major spawning ground for Pacific herring; and it supports 13 threatened or endangered species.

 - In 2001, after five years of campaigning, EAC convinced the federal government to issue regulations banning jet skis from the Gulf of the Farallones Marin Sanctuary, including all of Tomales Bay.
 At 948 square nautical miles, this is now the largest jet ski-free area in the country-and one of the largest in the world.